 5. Tart Cherry Juice

 I dig cherries anyway, so it was super easy to make the transition over to tart cherry juice when I found out that it was a great way to get my body to feel calmer and more relaxed.
-Anyway, as far as its health benefits go, tart cherry juice (which is the kind of juice that is made from Montmorency cherries) is a solid source of fiber, protein, vitamins A and C while also having a good amount of manganese, potassium and copper in it too.
-The reason why tart cherry juice a smart juice to add to your diet overall is because it can also help to reduce muscle soreness after working out, lessen arthritic and gout-related discomfort, promote brain health (thanks to its antioxidants and plant compounds), strengthen your immune system and lower your blood pressure as well.
+Anyway, as far as its health benefits go, tart cherry juice (which is the kind of juice that is made from Montmorency cherries) is a solid source of fiber, protein, and vitamins A and C while also having a good amount of manganese, potassium, and copper in it too.
+The reason why tart cherry juice is a smart juice to add to your diet overall is that it can also help to reduce muscle soreness after working out, lessen arthritic and gout-related discomfort, promote brain health (thanks to its antioxidants and plant compounds), strengthen your immune system and lower your blood pressure as well.

-Drinking a cold or even warmed up cup of tart cherry juice is a fabulous sleep agent because it's rich in melatonin, tryptophan and also anthocyanins (water-soluble pigments that give cherries their red color).
+Drinking a cold or even warmed-up cup of tart cherry juice is a fabulous sleep agent because it's rich in melatonin, tryptophan, and also anthocyanins (water-soluble pigments that give cherries their red color).
 The cool thing about anthocyanins is they can help your body to create even more melatonin while lengthening the amount of time that it remains in your system.
 Just make sure that it's 100 percent tart cherry juice.
 The cocktail stuff is loaded with sugar and since sugar is a stimulant, I'm pretty sure you can see how drinking it would be counterproductive like a mug.

 Tart Cherry Juice Sleep Hack: Tart Cherry Sleepytime Elixir

 A food that is basically a multivitamin in each serving is eggs.
-They are super high in protein, they've got a good amount of vitamins A, B, D, E, zinc, folate, selenium, calcium and zinc, and they are considered to be a "healthy fat" that can help to lower your cholesterol levels.
+They are super high in protein, they've got a good amount of vitamins A, B, D, E, zinc, folate, selenium, calcium, and zinc, and they are considered to be a "healthy fat" that can help to lower your cholesterol levels.
 Eggs also contain choline that can help to build healthy cell membranes, antioxidants that can improve your vision, and amino acids that can increase muscle mass and make your bones stronger.